-Playing Mercy, Overwatch’s Swiss field medic, can almost feel like playing an entirely different game than as if you were playing other Overwatch heroes.
-Mercy’s role is not to annihilate enemy heroes and do lots of damage.
-Position and timing is much more important in keeping other heroes alive so that they can make those massive plays.
+Playing Mercy, Overwatch’s Swiss field medic, can almost feel like playing an entirely different game.
+Mercy’s role is not to annihilate enemy heroes and dish out lots of damage.
+Positioning and timing are much more important in keeping other heroes alive so that they can make those big plays.

 Among Overwatch’s support heroes, Mercy has seen her highs and lows when it comes to pick rates.
-Lucio and Ana dominated the competitive scene for some time, but an October buff to Mercy’s health regeneration—she now regenerates health after one second, rather than three seconds—could make her a viable pick in-game.
-And having a good Mercy on your team will be invaluable to staying alive, given she’s able to stay alive.
+Lucio, Ana, and Moira have dominated the competitive scene for some time, but Mercy has had her moments over the past few years.
+Outside of pro play, having a good Mercy on your team will be invaluable to staying alive, given she’s able to stay alive.

 Staying alive so your team can stay alive

 It’s important to communicate with your team to ensure things go as you’ve planned, however.
-You want to stay behind your team and heal them from odd angles to prevent the enemy team picking you off.
-Staying out of range is essential.
-But say you’re out of position, looking to lock onto your teammate who’s hanging out in the back line.
+You want to stay behind your team and heal them from odd angles to prevent the enemy team from picking you off.
+Staying out of range is essential to your survival.
+But say you’re out of position, looking to lock onto your teammate who’s hanging out in the backline.
 If you’re communicating, that player will know not to make any sudden rush into the fray.
 If you’re not, you risk locking onto a character who’s heading into a dangerous position, putting you at risk.

-So as Mercy, you want to stay away from enemy engagements.
+So as Mercy, you should aim to stay away from enemy engagements.
 You already have a target on your back, so you’ve got to make sure you’re always in a spot where the enemy team won’t want to engage.
 And if they do, it’s a very risky situation for them.

 A good Resurrect from Mercy can change games.
 Without team communication, however, it can be hard to use correctly.
-Resurrecting one player as soon as they go down seems like an easy way to make use of her ultimate, but it’s really a waste of a potentially major play—unless that one hero is essential to your team.
+Resurrecting one player as soon as they go down seems like an easy way to make use of the ability, but it’s really a waste of a potentially major play—unless that one hero is essential to your team.

-Mercy is a single healing target, as are many of Overwatch’s support heroes, meaning she can only heal one target at a time.
+Mercy is a single healing target, as are many of Overwatch’s support heroes, meaning she can only heal one target at a time when her Valkyrie ultimate is on cooldown.
 Compare that to Lucio, who can heal multiple targets at once.
 This isn’t necessarily a drawback, though.
-Using her Caduceus Staff, Mercy heals 60 health per second; her rate of healing is targeted and consistent, meaning she’ll have any easier time keeping specific teammates alive.
+Using her Caduceus Staff, Mercy heals 55 health per second; her rate of healing is targeted and consistent, meaning she’ll have an easier time keeping specific teammates alive.

 Having two healers on a team makes Mercy’s job a bit easier.
 When all teammates are taking heat from the enemy team, try to keep everyone alive rather than restore single players to full health.
 Hop around from teammate to teammate, boosting their health enough that they can survive whatever damage they’re taking.
 Some will need more than others—that’s why Mercy players have to be paying attention to what the enemy team is doing.

 It’s also necessary to prioritize who gets healing based on how much of a risk it’ll be for you.
 A flanking hero could be spamming the “Need healing” button, but if they’re out in the middle of nowhere, it’s not worth risking your own life—especially when others nearby probably need you, too.
-By flying over to a teammate who can’t protect you, you risk offering up two heroes to the enemy team, putting them up two instead of just one.
+By flying over to a teammate who can’t protect you, you risk offering up two heroes to the enemy team.

 Customize your controls